Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 +   We are responsible for granting access permissions to users and
 +   Applying any encryption requirement to the buckets and files.

-*Aws is responsible for security OF the cloud*.
+*AWS is responsible for security OF the cloud*.
 This responsibility includes:
 +   Maintaining the storage hardware that the file is hosted on and
 +   The physical security of the data centers where the hardware is located.